 Our School App Stay connected on the go...

-As scientists we are learning to investigate animals including humans.
-Identifying and naming a variety of common reptiles, amphibians and mammals.
+As scientists, we are learning all about animals including humans.
+We will have a particular focus on identifying and naming a variety mini-beasts and common birds, linking to our story ‘Owl Babies’.
+We will have Eagle Heights coming in to see real life owls and learn about their habitats.
 We will also be looking at the change of seasons.

-As theologists we are going to be learning about Christianity including festivals, worship, rituals and ways of life, in order, to find out about the meanings behind them.
+As theologists, we are going to be learning about Judaism including festivals, worship, rituals and ways of life, in order, to find out about the meanings behind them.